pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-These are all name/value pairs, but there are several kinds of values.
-The next few sections will explain each kind of value available in JSON.
+These are all name/value pairs, but there are several kinds of values; the next few sections will explain each of them.

 ## Strings